Table of contents

 Cucumbers love water, so the odd torrential downpour will not worry them.
 Indeed during the tropical dry season they may need more water than nature can supply.
 During periods when there is no rain, make sure you give them a daily water.

-Cucumber Growing Tips on Pests and Diseases
+Cucumber Growing Tips for Pest and Diseases

 Insect pests and diseases are more of a problem during the wet season.
 This is due to the hot humid conditions.